ericpalakovichcarr/django-facetools/docs/tutorial.rst

 ---------------------------------------------------

 We told facebook to access our app via https://localhost:8443.
-Since Facebook requires an SSL connection, we can't tell facebook to use our `manage.py runserver` instsance at http://localhost:8000, since it's not secure.
+Since Facebook requires an SSL connection, we can't tell facebook to use our `manage.py runserver` instance at http://localhost:8000, since it's not secure.
 We're going to get around this by using an application called Stunnel, which will let us setup an SSL connection locally.